marmelab/docker-parallel-phpunit-demo/README.md

-# Symfony Parallel Tests
+# Running Symfony Tests In Parallel

 This repository aims to reflect code published in an article on the [marmelab's blog](http://marmelab.overblog.com/2013/11/how-to-use-docker-to-run-phpunit-tests-in-parallel.html).

 This is a simple Symfony2 project with 2 tests (`DemoControllerTest` & `SecondControllerTest`).

-Each one simulate a lots of tests with a pause of 5 seconds.
+Each one simulate a lot of tests with a pause of 5 seconds.

-Running theses tests the normal way :
+Running these tests the normal way :
 ```sh
 $ time phpunit -c app/